 Today I am sharing my best tips for making garments in velvet!

-- The choise of material is important.
-On the market today, you can find different kinds of velvets, in both high and low quality.
+- The choice of material is important.
+On the market today, you can find different kinds of velvets, of both high and low quality.
 The original velvet fabric was made of silk, insanely expensive, and probably also sensitive for wear and washing.
 To buy a good silk velvet for your project is of course historically accurate, but also very expensive, and you will have a garment that is sensitive.
 But the look and shine of the fabric will be outstanding.

 - Cheating?
 For a silk velvet look, you could instead choose velvet made of viscose, rayon or a mix of synthetic fibres.
 This fabric is a lot cheaper, more durable, and is (depending on the quality and materials) close to how silk velvet looks.
-Avoid fabrics made of pure polyester, since these will be warm and uncomfortable to wear; a mix based of viscose is often the best.
+Avoid fabrics made of pure polyester, since these will be warm and uncomfortable to wear; a mix based on viscose is often the best.
 You could also go for cotton or cotton mixed velvet, the look is a bit more matte than silk velvet but black is quite close in appearance.
-The good thing with cotton velvet is that it is made of natural fibres so it is easy to wash, feels good to wear and is durable and fire safe (it will not melt on your other clothes if you are unlucky) as well as cheap.
-As an example; my wedding gown made of silk blended velvet costs 4 times more than a medium cotton velvet.
+The good thing with cotton velvet is that it is made of natural fibres so it is easy to wash, feels good to wear and is durable and fire-safe (it will not melt on your other clothes if you are unlucky) as well as cheap.
+As an example; my wedding gown made of silk blended velvet costs 4 times more than medium cotton velvet.

-- Ironing velvet fabric is often unnecessary, instead just hang it out.
+- Ironing velvet fabric is often unnecessary, instead, just hang it out.
 If you need to press seams or iron out stubborn folds, you need to iron the fabric on its wrong side, with a cotton cloth over and a bath towel underneath.
-This will protect the fabric, and the towelling (in swedish; frotté) fabric with its pile will act as a soft bottom so the velvet pile doesn’t get flat and pressed down.
+This will protect the fabric, and the towelling (in Swedish; frotté) fabric with its pile will act as a soft bottom so the velvet pile doesn’t get flat and pressed down.
 Iron gently, and always try it out on a spare bit first.

 - Hang it before hemming; to make the skirt hem as even as possible; hang the dress on a doll for a couple of days to let the fabric hang out, then pin/mark the hemline and cut it.
-The skirt on my velvet over dress is cut in a half circular piece (almost) making the fabric drape nicely, but also hanging out uneven in the hem.
+The skirt on my velvet overdress is cut in a half-circular piece (almost) making the fabric drape nicely, but also hanging out uneven in the hem.
 Look at this picture- this is the dress skirt before cutting the hem, it differs over 10 cm!

 - The pile is what makes the velvet special, and it is important to take care not to crush or flatten it out.
 When ironing; do so gently.
-When machine sewing, choose a foot/presser that is narrower, and loosen the pressure on the machine a bit if possible.
+When machine sewing, choose a foot/presser that is narrower and loosen the pressure on the machine a bit if possible.
 Or sew the fabric together on an overlock machine or by hand.
 When cutting out your pieces, don’t step on or lean on the fabric, as this may crush the pile unevenly.

 - Baste- don’t pin!
 Silk velvet is quite sensitive, the pins might rip threads from the fabric so basting with loose stitches is a safer way to go.
 If sewing in other materials, it is still better to baste because the pile of the velvet, when put together with another fabric, tend to “walk” over the surface no matter how much you pin it.